dragsbruh/grall/readme.md

 this should create a `model.gril` file with the model serialized. you can now [run it](#running-a-model).

 ### running a model

+> im currently playing around with different performance optimizations so theres gonna be useless memory bloat in some places ill remove them later

 after [training](#training-a-model), you can run the serialized model with this command